Installation

 Verify Setup

-bellwether interview npx @modelcontextprotocol/server-memory
+bellwether init npx @modelcontextprotocol/server-memory

-# With Ollama (free)
+# Explore mode with Ollama (free)

 ollama serve &